artoftheblue/artoftheblue.github.io/_pages/punctuation.md

 ### Direct Speech & Quotes

-`"These"` are not quotation marks. `“These”` are quotation marks. `‘These’` are singular quotation marks.
+`"These"` or `'these'` are not quotation marks. `This's` an apostrophe. `“These”` are quotation marks. `‘These’` are singular quotation marks.
 It is recommended to use double quotation marks because they are the most similar to Russian.

 Exclamation points go inside the quotation marks, with no comma afterwards: